-A leading medic from a top-five American pharma company said that they don’t typically include “commercial mindedness” in their criteria for selecting MDs, rather they focus on the following criteria when seeking to hire MDs, with the emphasis on leadership potential and evidence for learning agility:
+A leading medic from a top-five American Pharma company said that they do not typically include “commercial mindedness” in their criteria for selecting MDs, rather they focus on the following criteria when seeking to hire MDs, with the emphasis on leadership potential and evidence for learning agility:

 - Scientific capability/track record

 - Relevant clinical experience that can be translated into clinical development or medical programs